DELEGATED FISCAL AUTHORITY AND RESPONSIBILITY

 Effective with Executive Order 1000, the President was delegated authority and responsibility for the effective oversight of all state funds held by the University and all funds held in a fiduciary capacity.
 Additionally, the University’s Chief Financial Officer (CFO) was designated by Executive Order 1000 as the primary campus financial officer in respect to administration of these delegations of authority and responsibility.

-In order to ensure the independence of the approval process and avoid conflict of interest issues, those delegated this authority cannot approve transactions reimbursing themselves and expenses should not be approved by a person who reports directly or indirectly to the person being reimbursed.
-The supervisor or other manager above the person being reimbursed must approve those expenses.
-The exception is approval of President’s expenditures by the Chief Financial Officer.
+In order to ensure the independence of the approval process and avoid conflict of interest issues, individuals delegated this authority cannot approve their own expenses and cannot approve expenses of their direct or indirect supervisor The exception is approval of President’s expenditures by the Chief Financial Officer.

 Who the Policy applies to: